Dylan-Kline/Personal-Projects/Auto-Shopping/README.md

 Learning how to plan out and design a self-created program was interesting.
 Instead of following pre-set requirements, I had to think deeper into what functions I would need, and how I could make the program interchangable for other websites if warranted.
 I certainly learned quite a bit about the basics of working with a webdriver.
 Though this program hasn't got to see action yet, the extras for the keycaps have never came out :(.

+Things to do:

+Improve the code to be more concise, since as I learned more about programming the more I see the mistakes in my first project.